Synergi/vue-vite-turbo/README.md

 # Turborepo Vue Typescript starter

-This Turborepo starter is not maintained by the Turborepo team.
+This Turborepo starter is maintained by me.
+If you experience a problem, please submit a pull request with a fix.
+GitHub Issues will be closed.

 ## Using this example